opensafely-core/ehrql/docs/how-to/dummy-data.md

 you provided.

 ![A screenshot of VS Code, showing the terminal after the `opensafely exec` command was run](opensafely_exec_dummy_data_file.png)

+### Dummy dataset errors

+ehrQL will check the column names, types and categorical values in your dummy dataset file.
+If errors are found, they will be shown in the terminal output.

 ### Using ehrQL to generate a base dummy dataset